nrfconnect/sdk-nrfxlib/nrf_rpc/doc/architecture.rst

 The thread pool is OS-dependent and implemented in the OS abstraction layer.
 The number of threads in a thread pool is configurable.

-When a caller wants to call a remote procedure, nRF RPC checks if there is a thread available in a pool.
-If there is none, then it waits until one becomes available, blocking the caller.
-After that, nRF RPC sends a packet and it is executed by an available thread from a thread pool.
+The nRF RPC sends a packet and it is executed by an available thread from a thread pool.
 In the case of a command being received, a response is sent directly to a waiting thread, so no new thread is allocated for a response.

 The following image presents sample command and response flows.